How to Run an Internet Speed Test Using Command Prompt (CMD)

-Measure your download speed, upload speed, ping, jitter, and packet loss — accurately, in seconds.
+Measure your download speed, upload speed, ping, jitter, and packet loss - Accurately, in seconds.

-A complete picture of your connection quality — not just one number.
+A complete picture of your connection quality - Not just one number.

 How fast your connection receives data.
 Affects streaming quality, page load times, and video call clarity.

-Broadband test →How fast your connection sends data.
+Broadband speed test →How fast your connection sends data.
 Critical for video calls, cloud backups, and live streaming.

 What is a good upload? →Round-trip response time to the test server.
-Lower is better — directly determines gaming and call responsiveness.
+Lower is better - Directly determines gaming and call responsiveness.

 Ping test →Variation in ping between measurements.
 High jitter causes choppy audio and video even when average speed is high.